Malta in the Eurovision Song Contest 2002

 Background

-Prior to the 2002 Contest, Malta had participated in the Eurovision Song Contest fourteen times since its first entry in 1971.
-Malta briefly competed in the Eurovision Song Contest in the 1970s before withdrawing for sixteen years.
-The country had, to this point, competed in every contest since returning in 1991.
-Malta's best placing in the contest thus far was third, which it achieved on two occasions: in 1992 with the song "Little Child" performed by Mary Spiteri and in 1998 with the song "The One That I Love" performed by Chiara.[1]
+Prior to the 2002 Contest, the Maltese Broadcasting Authority (MBA) until 1975, and the Public Broadcasting Services (PBS) since 1991, had participated in the Eurovision Song Contest representing Malta fourteen times since MBA's first entry in 1971.
+After competing in 1975, Malta was absent from the contest beginning in 1976.
+They had, to this point, competed in every contest since returning in 1991.
+Their best placing in the contest thus far was third, achieved on two occasions: in 1992 with the song "Little Child" performed by Mary Spiteri and in 1998 with the song "The One That I Love" performed by Chiara.[1]

 Before Eurovision